-It’s important to remember to look after yourself when providing support and helping someone with depression.
+It’s important to remember to look after ourselves when providing support and helping someone with depression.

 Supporting a person with depression can sometimes be difficult.
 Depression affects everything about a person – how he thinks, behaves, and interacts with others.
-This can be hard to understand and accept, potentially leaving you feeling frustrated, angry, guilty, or sad.
-If you don’t pay attention to and address these feelings, they can wear you down.
-It’s important to make sure that your efforts to support a guy aren’t compromising your own health.
+This can be hard to understand and accept, potentially leaving us feeling frustrated, angry, guilty, or sad.
+If we don’t pay attention to and address these feelings, they can wear us down.
+It’s important to make sure that our efforts to support a guy aren’t compromising our own health.

 Tips for maintaining your health

-While it is natural to want to help solve the problems of someone close to you, the reality is that you won’t be able to solve his depression for him.
+While it is natural to want to help solve the problems of someone close to us, the reality is that we won’t be able to solve his depression for him.
 Overcoming depression requires a committed effort of the individual himself, along with his support system.